CALGreen: An Introduction

-Sustainability is best defined as creating and maintaining the conditions under which humans and nature can exist in productive harmony to support present and future generations (Environmental Protection Agency , 2016).
-As the population grows, housing demand will follow suit; this concept has new life into many industries and their respective markets.Not only has the architecture field seen a push to include measures and products that curtail energy use, water use, and waste creation; the construction industry has seen policy change to be more environmentally conscious when building as well.
-With construction of a building accounting for 50- 60% of its lifetime energy use, it is paramount that enforceable policies like the California Green Building Standards Code (CALGreen) exist to mediate this use and ease stress on the balance of the environment.
-The fact that these codes are regularly revised and updated is also extremely beneficial to the environment.
+Sustainability is best defined as creating and maintaining the conditions under which humans and nature can exist in productive harmony to support present and future generations.
+As the population continues to grow, so does our need for new places to live, work, and play.
+Finding a balance between economic expansion and protecting our natural resources has breathed new life into many industries and their respective markets.Not only has the architecture field seen a push to include measures and products that curtail energy use, water use, and waste creation; the construction industry has also seen their policies change to require more environmental consciousness.
+With the construction of a building accounting for 50- 60% of its lifetime energy use, it is paramount that enforceable, continuously-updated policies like the California Green Building Standards Code (CALGreen) exist to mediate this growth and ease stress that development can put on the environment.

 Review The CALGreen building code in its entirety here:

 Get a more in-depth understanding of how the California Energy Commission tracks energy use for the state here: http://www.energy.ca.gov/renewables/tracking_progress/documents/statewide_energy_demand.pdf

 This document from the university of Michigan provides a statistical representation of the increase in demand for housing: